North Kitsap School District

 North Kitsap School District 400 is the school district serving the northern portion of Kitsap County, including the communities of Poulsbo, Keyport, Port Gamble, Hansville, Indianola, Suquamish, and Kingston, Washington.

 Poulsbo Schools

-Poulsbo is home to a handful of elementary schools, two middle schools, and two high schools.
+Poulsbo is home to three elementary schools, one middle school, and one high school.

-The elementary schools located in Poulsbo include Pearson Elementary, Poulsbo Elementary and Vinland Elementary.
-Poulsbo Middle School and North Kitsap High School and Kingston High School.
+The elementary schools located in Poulsbo include Pearson Elementary, Poulsbo Elementary and Vinland Elementary; the secondary schools include Poulsbo Middle School, North Kitsap High School, and Kingston High School.

+Formerly, Breidablik Elementary was part of the available elementary schools, but was closed due to a decision by the North Kitsap School Board, later upheld by the Kitsap County Superior Court.

 North Kitsap High School

 North Kitsap High School finished undergoing renovations in spring 2009, and now provides students with a beautiful campus that features a brand new cafeteria, repaved walkways, landscaping and decorative touches, trees and other plants, and more.
 There are currently 74 teachers and three counselors.
 The school is home to about 1,100 students.

 Kingston Schools

 Kingston is home to many public schools such as Wolfle Elementary, Gordon Elementary, Kingston Middle School, Kingston High School and Spectrum Community School.
 These are all a part of North Kitsap School District.